REBEL RANCH

 (Photographer)

-Jessie James, 10 hours 32 minuets old with his mother Jenny
+Jessie James, 10 hours 32 minutes old, with her mother Jenny

 Photo Copyright © Rebel Ranch Owner